 - encourage young people to engage in the arts and provide opportunities for them to understand their origins.

 - develop partnerships with mainstream arts organisations and make the FESTIVAL accessible to the broader community

-FESTIVAL HELLENIKA® (formerly THE GREEK CULTURAL MONTH) is held annually in Adelaide during February , March, April and May and is a major part of South Australia’s cultural scene.
-It provides an open platform for people of any background to showcase Hellenic connections to the arts and their Australian manifestations.
+FESTIVAL HELLENIKA® (formerly THE GREEK CULTURAL MONTH) is a project held annually from February through to June and is a major part of the Hellenic cultural scene in South Australia.
+It is an open platform for people of any background to showcase Hellenic connections to the arts and their Australian manifestations.

 We have a commitment to community cultural development and aim to make FESTIVAL HELLENIKA® accessible to the wider audience.
 In this way we inform, broaden horizons, break down stereotypes, and foster greater harmony and understanding.